 Your content is stored securely

 When you send an email or text message, send attachments, or record video meetings, it is stored securely in our world-class data centers.
 Data is encrypted in transit and at rest.
 If you choose to access this data offline, we store this info on your device.

-To store your preferences, help you sign in, and get you files you've uploaded through other devices, we use your name and email address.
+To store your preferences, help you sign in, get you files you've uploaded through other devices, and inform you of service changes, we use your name and email address.
 To make it easy to write emails, we use your contacts.

 Data is used to improve your Gmail experience

 To provide you features like smart inbox categories, Smart Compose, and spam detection, we use Gmail data to provide a more intelligent email experience and keep you safe.